Automated warehouse: A simple guide

 An automated warehouse is the process of automating workflows in, around, and outside of a warehouse.

 Whether it’s physical and robotic automation, or a piece of software replacing manual jobs, automated warehouses encompasses a host of different technologies.
 This can range from handheld devices, warehouse management systems (WMS), to automated mobile robots (AMRs) and container transport units (CTUs).
-You can find out more on different types of warehouse automation here.TYPES OF WAREHOUSE AUTOMATION
+You can find out more on different types of automation in warehouse here.TYPES OF WAREHOUSE AUTOMATION

 Combine these types of technologies and you’re left with a connected network that works together, just as humans do.
 The main difference?
 Rather than a single piece of automation performing each step of a process, different machines will work on their own before connecting with other software or robotic elements to start the next step of the process.
 Exactly the same method you might find in a labour-intensive warehouse, the key difference being automation will work without stopping, with little to no risk, and without additional costs.